TATAK BY AYLA

 Am I allowed input if I choose traditional tattooing?

 Of course!
 I can incorporate other non-traditional or non-Filipino elements into a tattoo upon request.
-Ultimately, the tattoo is on your body and you have the ultimate say.
+Ultimately, the tattoo is on your body and you have the final say.
 However, there are certain patterns/markings that are reserved for individuals who have achieved certain status or have performed specific deeds of valor (specifically in combat) or service to the community.
 Out of respect for the ancestors and present indigenous peoples of the Philippines, I will refuse to make these types of marks on you unless you have truly earned them.

 If I'm not Filipino, can I still receive a traditional tattoo?

-Yes, though the design your receive will be more more based on visual balance and not particularly specific to your ancestral lineage.
+Yes, though the design your receive will be more based on visual balance and not particularly specific to your ancestral lineage.
 I can still incorporate specific meanings and symbolism through the patterns.
 I also love working with ethnic designs from Europe, Africa, and elsewhere so I am not limited to traditional Filipino designs.
 I have many books of European, Asian, African, and Mesoamerican patterns for you to look through for inspiration.

 Do you work with color?